Table of contents

 Bottom Line: Is It a Good Career Path?

-Yes, investment banking is a good career path if you are passionate about finance and are willing to work hard.
-You make great money, learn incredibly useful skills, and connect with real decision-makers.
-Investment banking is a highly competitive field to break into, but there are only two things you need to get started:
+Investment banking is a good career path if you’re passionate about finance and willing to work hard.
+You make great money, learn useful and transferable skills, and connect with real decision-makers.
+Investment banking is a highly competitive field to break into, but there are really only two things you need to get started:

 “Drive and determination,” says LaFerla.
 “The rest can be learned.
 But you need to be hungry, want to learn, and be willing to sacrifice other areas in your personal life for the first year or two to succeed.”

 Think investment banking may be the right career path for you?
-Learn the skills you need to succeed with Forage’s Investment Banking Career Path.
+Learn the skills you need to succeed with Forage’s free banking and financial services job simulations

 Which Career in Finance Is Right for Me?
 Quiz